phax/en16931-cii2ubl/README.md

     * Using Java 11 as the baseline
     * Updated to ph-commons 11
     * Updated to JAXB 4.0
+    * Added the new CLI parameter `--verbose` for a few more details
+    * Improved logging
+    * Successfully tested the CLI parameter with wildcard parameters
 * v1.4.10 - 2022-12-16
     * Fixed the conversion of the `TypeCode` element in `AdditionalReferencedDocument`.
 See [issue #18](https://github.com/phax/en16931-cii2ubl/issues/18) - thanks @L3Mars
 * v1.4.9 - 2022-11-15